The skin expert's 5 best sun protection tips

 No. 1 – Choose the right sunscreen

-Choose a sunscreen that protects against both UVA and UVB radiation that has a high to very high protection, i.e. SPF 30–50+.
+Choose a sunscreen that protects against both UVA and UVB radiation and has a high to very high protection, i.e. SPF 30–50+.
 Sunscreens that also provide good protection against UVA radiation have a UVA symbol (the letters UVA in a round ring) on the packaging.
-In addition to this, we recommend that you choose a photostable sunscreen, which means that it does not lose its effect when you are in the sun (read more about photostable sunscreen filters here ).
+In addition, we recommend choosing a photostable sunscreen, which means that it does not lose its effect when you are in the sun.

-Do your skin a favor by choosing a product that does not contain perfume.
-Many perfumes are allergens and their effects can be intensified when exposed to direct sunlight.
+Do your skin a favor by choosing a product that doesn't contain perfume.
+Many perfumes are allergenic substances and their effects can be intensified when exposed to direct sunlight.

 No. 2 – Choose the right sun protection factor